tim36272/SunriseServer/README.md

 # SunriseServer
-An Arduino program that controls a string of ws2812B LEDs an an audio player given commands from WiFi
+An Arduino program that controls a string of ws2812B LEDs and an audio player given commands from WiFi